 You can’t dine out on old victories forever, drifting into irrelevance like the fading silent movie star in Sunset Boulevard…

 The conversation will always move on.
-Just as there will always be new movies, there will always be new products or services in your market ready to steal your spotlight.
+Just as there will always be new movies (even during a pandemic), there will always be new products or services in your market ready to steal your spotlight.

 Ok, I’ll see you at Lady Gaga’s afterparty…